Carnegie Int’l, 57th ed., 2018

 What Is Contemporary?

-Follow the process leading up to the Carnegie International with curator Ingrid Schaffner, whose annual lecture brings the community along with her in a fast-paced journey.
-In 2016, Ingrid looked at past Internationals to chart a contemporary history of the exhibition since.
+Follow the process leading up to the Carnegie International exhibition with curator Ingrid Schaffner, whose annual lecture (external link) brings the community along with her in a fast-paced journey.
+The next lecture will be held in November 2017.